Why You Should Eat Non-GMO Foods

 3. Stay away from processed foods

 Do your best to stay away from processed foods.
 An easy way to help do this is to shop only the outskirts of your grocery store, no aisles.
 Aisles are where the majority of processed foods are kept, sos tearing clear makes sense, right?
 You can also buy from local farmers and butchers at your local farmers market- be sure to ask about GMO use and if they are an organic farm.
 Many farms practice Non-GMO and Organic farming techniques but can’t pay the fine to become certified, so asking is always a good idea.

 -Squash (zucchini and yellow).

 “GMOs may be hidden in common processed food ingredients such as: Amino Acids, Aspartame, Ascorbic Acid, Sodium Ascorbate, Vitamin C, Citric Acid, Sodium Citrate, Flavorings (“natural” and “artificial”), High Fructose Corn Syrup, Hydrolyzed Vegetable Protein, Lactic Acid, Maltodextrins, Molasses, Monosodium Glutamate(MSG), Sucrose, Textured Vegetable Protein (TVP), Xanthan Gum, Vitamins, Yeast Products.” – non-GMO Verified Project

-Hope this post helps you to understand the importance of eating non-GMO, natural, organic foods.
+Hope this post helps you to understand the importance of eating non-GMO and organic foods.